-Explore over one million historical newspaper pages for FREE
+Explore over two million historical newspaper pages for FREE

-In partnership with the British Library, we've made over a million newspaper pages completely free to search and view.
+In partnership with the British Library, we've made over two million newspaper pages completely free to search and view.
 And there's much more to come...

-Following the renewal of our long-term partnership with the British Library, together we've pledged to make millions of historical newspaper pages free to view online.
+Following the renewal of our long-term partnership with the British Library in 2021, together we've pledged to make millions of historical newspaper pages free to view online.

-Over one million pages are now free to search and explore on both Findmypast and our sister site, the British Newspaper Archive.
-This will be expanded by more than 2.7 million additional free pages over the next four years.
+Over two million pages are now free to search and explore on both Findmypast and our sister site, the British Newspaper Archive.
+This will be expanded to five million pages over the next three years.

 Previously, this vast cultural treasure was held entirely in hard copy and microfilm, meaning travel and hours of painstaking manual research for anyone wishing to explore its contents.
 Now anyone, anywhere in the world, can uncover millions of articles across hundreds of titles, in just a few simple clicks.